How to Remove SD Card Notification in Samsung S7/S7 Edge

 Bonus Tip: Format SD Card with Third-Party Tool

-Qiling free partition manager can format your phone SD card properly with the desired file system.
-First, backup SD card contents to the computer; free download and install Qiling Partition Master on your computer after your phone is recognized by Windows and do as follows to format SD card.
+To format your phone's SD card properly with the desired file system using Qiling, a free partition manager, first backup the SD card contents to your computer.
+Then, download and install Qiling Partition Master on your computer, making sure your phone is recognized by Windows.
+Once installed, follow the prompts to format the SD card.

 Step 1.
-Launch Qiling Partition Master, find your SD card and right-click the partition you want to format and click "Format" in the "Disk management" page.
+Launch Qiling Partition Master, find your SD card and right-click the partition you want to format, then click "Format" in the "Disk management" page.

 Step 2.
-In the next window, Assign a new partition label, file system (NTFS/FAT32/FAT16), and cluster size to the selected partition, then click "Proceed".
+In the next window, assign a new partition label, file system (NTFS/FAT32/FAT16), and cluster size to the selected partition, and then click "Proceed".

 Related Articles